sosedoff/ecsutil/README.md

 - `ecsutil` will manage ECS task definitions, scheduled tasks, services and secrets
 - Deployment config is YAML-based with ability to reference Terraform outputs
 - Cloud secrets are stored in AWS Parameter Store, encrypted by KMS
-- Local secrets are encrypted via Ansible Vault
+- Local secrets are encrypted via Ansible Vault (optional)

 ## Requirements